 L&I Settlement Calculator

-How Much is Your L&I Claim Worth?
+How Much is My L&I Settlement?

-Typically, L&I provides monetary awards to replace wages while you’re recovering and/or due to disability resulting from the injury.
+Thousands of people are injured while working in Washington every year and each one of them suddenly faces very difficult financial, medical, psychological, and emotional situations.
+Typically, L&I replaces wages while you’re recovering and/or due to disability resulting from the injury.
 The more serious your injury, the greater the recovery to which you are entitled.
+These include:

 Time Loss Compensation